idia640/presentations/week05/PITCHME.md

 ---

-# *Attention is roughly equivalent to working memory.*
+# *Attention is roughly equivalent to working memory*

 Note: